usf-portal/dh-final/pages/workflow.md

 To put your webscraper recipe online...

+*If you post a recipe, you should also post instructions on how to import it, don't assume the reader knows!*

-1. Oopen your sitemap
+1. Open your sitemap.
-2. Click the middle menu that says "Sitemap <<your sitemap name>>"
+2. Click the middle menu that says "Sitemap <<your sitemap name>>".
-3. Click "Export Sitemap" and copy the JSON data from the form
+3. Click "Export Sitemap" and copy the JSON data from the form.
-4. To help readability, go to [JSON Formatter](https://jsonformatter.curiousconcept.com/)
+4. To help readability, go to [JSON Formatter](https://jsonformatter.curiousconcept.com/).
-5. Paste the raw JSON, click "Process", then copy the output
+5. Paste the raw JSON, click "Process", then copy the output.
 6. Select and copy the output and put it into a block quote (using the triple backtick ```````).
 7. To enable syntax coloring, write the word `json` immediately afterward.
 8. To see an example, look at the raw code for the blockquote below.

 ```json
 {